Navigatron/notes/content/ns/lab5.md

 # Lab 5 - DNS

-Mr. David Norse Soloman, founder of Double Neutron Star Digital Network Solutions, Son of Daniel N. Soloman (Department of Nuclear Safety) and Mrs. Daisy N. Soloman (Director of Nusing Services), has responded to our requests with "Do Not Survey" - and as such, his Data is Not Shown in our survey of Daily Nutritional Support.
+Mr. David Norse Soloman, founder of Double Neutron Star Digital Network Solutions, Son of Daniel N. Soloman (Department of Nuclear Safety) and Mrs. Daisy N. Soloman (Director of Nursing Services), has responded to our requests with "Do Not Survey" - and as such, his Data is Not Shown in our survey of Daily Nutritional Support.

 Remember: Without proper Daily Nutritional Support, one could become a Drowning Non-Swimmer - and then who would manufacture the Doppler Navigation Systems?